 Hearing the wing flaps of an Owl just a few feet over your head with no other noise is pretty cool too!

-The lack of road noise and other noises that people make is great for all of us over here on the less populated side of the state.
-If you live off the highway, the winter traffic noise is minimal during the day and at night it’s almost nonexistent.
+The lack of road noise and other noises that people make is great for us over here on the less than populated side of the state.
+If you live off the highway, the winter traffic noise is minimal during the day, and at night it’s almost nonexistent.

-It takes me to a simpler life that many do not get to enjoy, and for that, I am grateful.
+It takes us to a simpler life that not many get to enjoy, and for that, we are grateful.